Use for unlocking software downloads and updates of the registered software.

 If the system is connected directly to the computer via router, it is possible to use DHCP IP address assignment, but you must ensure that the assigned IP addresses do not change.
 The same applies for connections via an internal network, where the cooperation of the network administrator is required to set the IP address.

-Sometimes you may get the error "Out Of Memory", caused e.g., when opening some chromatogram in the Chromatogram window.
+Sometimes you may get the error "Out Of Memory", caused, e.g., when opening a chromatogram in the Chromatogram window.
 This may be caused by using a particular method, which has been saved over and over again due to some modifications.
-Since version 8.3 every saving of such method results in creating another method's version.
-These versions are using up memory, and when there are many of them, memory can be depleted, forcing the software to misbehave.
+Since version 8.3, every saving of such method results in creating another method's version (number of versions is displayed at the top of Method setup behind the method name as "- #number").
+These versions increase Method file size; when such a method is used, memory can be depleted, forcing the software to misbehave.

 As a remedy: